intel/stats-collect/docs/stats-collect-start.rst

 **-T** *TIMEOUT*, **--timeout** *TIMEOUT*
    SSH connect timeout in seconds, default is 8.

-**--cpu** *CPU*
+**--cpus** *CPUS*
-   If the executed command stresses a particular CPU number, you can specify it via this option so that the number is saved in the test result and later the 'stats-collect report' command will take this into account while generating the test report.
+   If the executed command stresses particular CPU numbers, specify them via this option so that the numbers are saved in the test result and later the 'stats-collect report' command will take this into account while generating the test report.
+CPU numers should be specified as a comma-separated list of integers or integer ranges.
+For For example, '1-4,7,8,10-12' would mean CPUs 1 to 4, CPUs 7, 8, and 10 to 12.

 **--time-limit** *LIMIT*
    The time limit for statistics collection, after which the collection